As with all things, politeness and good manners are the sign

 simple courtesy is so commonly ignored I wonder if the world is full of

-- Be polite to non-shooters and encourage them to try
+- Be polite and patient to non-shooters and encourage them to try

 - If you borrow a book or manual return it promptly.